Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Magnetic images

 \section{Magnetic images}

-In the above, we have discussed electric image fields created by an ultra relativistic bunch.
+In the above, we have discussed electric image fields created by an ultra-relativistic bunch.
 Magnetic images can be treated in much the same way \cite{Wiedemann:2007yf}, \cite{Hofmann:1992ki}.
 Let the ferromagnetic boundaries be represented by a pair of infinitely wide parallel plates at $y= +g$ and $y= -g$.
-The magnetic field lines must enter the magnet pole faces perpendicular.
-For magnetic image fields we distinguish between $DC$ and $AC$ image fields.
-The $DC$ field penetrates the metallic vacuum chamber and reaches the ferromagnetic poles.
-In case of bunched beams the $AC$ fields are of rather high frequency, and we assume that they do not penetrate the thick metallic vacuum chamber.
-The $DC$ Fourier component of a bunched beam current is equal to twice the average beam current $qc\beta\lambda \Bc$ \cite{Wiedemann:2007yf}, where $\Bc$ is the Laslett bunching factor.
+The magnetic field lines must enter the magnet pole faces perpendicularly.
+For magnetic image fields we distinguish between DC and AC image fields.
+The DC field penetrates the metallic vacuum chamber and reaches the ferromagnetic poles.
+In case of bunched beams the AC fields are of rather high frequency, and we assume that they do not penetrate the thick metallic vacuum chamber.
+The $DC$ Fourier component of a bunched beam current is equal to twice the average beam current $\uJ =qc\beta\lambda \Bc$ \cite{Wiedemann:2007yf}, where $\Bc$ is the Laslett bunching factor.